foomo/gocontentful/README.md

 Quickstart
 -----------------------------------------

-Case: you want to generate a package named "people" and manipulate entries of content types with ID "person" and "pet".
-From the main directory run this:

-<pre><code>export SPACEID=YOUR_SPACE_ID
-export CMAKEY=YOUR_CMA_KEY
-export PACKAGE=people
-export CONTENTTYPES=person,pet

-make</code></pre>

-Note: the Makefile requires _sed_ and _gofmt_ to be available in your shell path.
-This will generally be the case for Go developers and makes the generated files nice and tidy.

-The script will scan the space, download locales and content types and generate some files in a directory named after the package inside the "generated" directory:

-<pre><code>generated/people
-|-contentful_vo_base.go
-|-contentful_vo_lib_person.go // One file for each content type
-|-contentful_vo_lib_pet.go    // One file for each content type
-|-contentful_vo_lib.go
-|-contentful_vo.go
+### Installation

+Prerequisite: you need Go 1.16+.
+Upgrade if you still haven't, then run:

+> go get github.com/foomo/gocontentful

+Test the installation (make sure $GOPATH/bin is in your $PATH):

+>gocontentful

+<pre><code>Contentful API Generator starting...

+ERROR: Please specify the Contentful space ID and access Key

+SYNOPSIS
+     gocontentful -spaceid SpaceID -cmakey CMAKey [-contenttypes firsttype,secondtype...lasttype] path/to/target/package

+Usage of /var/folders/hy/xggk1mb1409g93q1c_r14ltw0000gn/T/go-build1029582693/b001/exe/main:
+  -cmakey string
+    	Contentful CMA key
+  -contenttypes string
+    	[Optional] Content type IDs to parse, comma separated -spaceid string
+    	Contentful space ID

+Note: The last segment of the path/to/target/package will be used as package name
 </code></pre>

-Copy these files into a subdirectory of your project and import the "people" package.
+###Use case

+- You want to generate a package named "people" and manipulate entries of content types with ID "person" and "pet".

+Run the following:

+>gocontentful -spaceid YOUR_SPACE_ID -cmakey YOUR_CMA_API_TOKEN -contenttypes person,pet path/to/your/go/project/folder/people

+The -contenttypes parameter is optional.
+If not specified, an API for all content types of the space will be generated.

+The script will scan the space, download locales and content types and generate the Go API files in the target path:

+<pre><code>path/to/your/go/project/folder/people
+|-gocontentfulvobase.go
+|-gocontentfulvolib_person.go // One file for each content type
+|-gocontentfulvolib_pet.go    // One file for each content type
+|-gocontentfulvolib.go
+|-gocontentfulvo.go
+</code></pre>

 _Note: Do NOT modify these files!
 If you change the content model in Contentful you will need to run the generator again and overwrite the files._

 ### Get a client

+The generated files will be in the "people" subdirectory of your project.
+Your go program can get a Contentful client from them:

 `cc, err := people.NewContentfulClient(YOUR_SPACE_ID, people.ClientModeCDA, YOUR_API_KEY, 1000, contentfulLogger, people.LogDebug,false)`